rustam-tolipov/awesome-books/README.md

 ### Install

-To clone this repo go to "?"
+To clone this repo: You need to have git installed in your system.

-git clone your repo
+git clone the repo in your terminal by: "git clone https://github.com/Rustamxon7/Awesome-books.git"

 cd into the folder

-open index.html with live server
+open index.html

 ## Authors